PaulZC/Iridium_9603_Beacon/LEARN.md

 ## Acknowledgements

-I’m very grateful to Richard Meadows and his fellow students at UBSEDS (University of Bristol Students for the Exploration and Development of Space).
+I’m very grateful to Richard Meadows and his fellow students at UBSEDS (University of Bristol Students for the Exploration and Development of Space) who flew the V1 beacon on [UBSEDS22](http://www.bristol-seds.co.uk/hab/flight/2017/03/13/ubseds22.html).
 - http://www.bristol-seds.co.uk/

 I’m also very grateful to the UKHAS (UK High Altitude Society) team who provide the habhub flight tracker: